-A NOTE ON Mater Triumphalis, prompted by an entry in the original Musée National du Luxembourg description published in 1915:
+FOUND A NOTE ON Mater Triumphalis in the original Musée National du Luxembourg gallery catalogue, published in 1915:

 Grande figure neu, debout, de face, les bras élevés, au-dessis de la téte et de l.épaule droit, dans une sorte “gloire” formée par un arc-en-ceil, dans l’azur intense et profound.
 A ses pieds, une coupe doreé pleine de petits coquillages; derrière elle, confondue avec le ciel, la mer dont le flot vient déferler doucement sur le sable.
 Une petit figure ailée se devine qui parait murmurer a gauche, dans l’oreille.